wp-plugins/grid-gallery-with-custom-links/readme.txt

 * Additional text layouts.
 [Preview.](http://abcfolio.com/help/wordpress-plugin-grid-gallery-with-custom-links-pro-text-layout/)
 * Long description field.
 * Additional visual options: image frames and dropshadow.
 [Preview.](http://abcfolio.com/help/wordpress-plugin-grid-gallery-with-custom-links-pro-image-borders/)
-* You can have multiple instances of the Grid Gallery on a page
+* You can have multiple instances of the Grid Gallery on a page.
 * Completely customizable.
 You can add your own custom CSS file.
 * Priority support.